Skip to contents

 chisq_gof(education)

-#> Chi-Square Goodness-of-Fit Test Results
+#> Chi-Square Goodness-of-Fit Test: education

 # Custom expected proportions